stck/ymawky/README.md

 - Must receive data within 10 seconds.
 If it's slower, the connection will close.
 If the entire header is not received within 10 seconds total, the connection will be closed.
 This is to prevent slowloris-like attacks.

 ## HTTP Status Codes
-Ymawky currently supports and can reply with the following status codes:
+ymawky currently supports and can reply with the following status codes:
 - `200 OK`
 - `201 Created`
 - `204 No Content`